-We will be offering two interships in 2019.
+We will be offering two internships in 2019.
 These will be 12 month positions; one focussing on food growing, foraging & processing, and another on building & infrastructure.
-Interns will be unpaid but there will be no charge for interships (as there is at some ‘celebrity’ venues).
+Interns will be unpaid but there will be no charge for internships (as there is at some ‘celebrity’ venues).
 Interns will commence on basic tasks and gain skills & experience as the year progresses.
 Interns will usually have completed a Permaculture Design Course and have shown previous interest and commitment in relevant areas; whether through training or practical experience.
 A trial period of two weeks “WWOOFing” is essential prior to confirmation of a place.

 Many travellers to Australia participate in WWOOFing, Workaway or HelpX schemes where they exchange labour for room & board.
 It is a great way for them to connect to local communities and see the ‘real’ Australia.
 (NB: Due to a law change in 2016, unpaid work no longer counts toward your second year of a working holiday visa.)

 Helpers make a great contribution on the farm and we are very grateful to them for their practical help, cultural exchange and the many friendships that have resulted from stays.
 Because of the permaculture focus of the farm, many Chestnut Farm helpers are specifically interested in learning more about permaculture, however all are welcome to apply.